Saudi telcoms firm Mobily ends talks to buy stake in smaller rival

 Atheeb, which has about 200,000 customers according to its website, has struggled to compete against former monopoly Saudi Telecom Co and this week posted a loss of 249 million riyals ($66.4 million) for the 12 months ending March 31.

-Analysts say the main attraction for Mobily, an affiliate of the United Arab Emirates’ Etisalat, was to acquire Atheeb’s landline license.
+Analysts say the main attraction for Mobily, an affiliate of the United Arab Emirates’ Etisalat, was to acquire Atheeb’s landline licence.

-Bayanat, an earlier Mobily buy, has a fixed line data license so adding Atheeb could help Mobily offer packages of mobile and fixed broadband services and landline calls.
+Bayanat, an earlier Mobily buy, has a fixed line data licence so adding Atheeb could help Mobily offer packages of mobile and fixed broadband services and landline calls. ($1=3.7505 Saudi riyals) (Reporting by Matt Smith in Dubai; Editing by Greg Mahlich)